 @voice commands in naninovel scripts at all — voices will be automatically played when the corresponding text lines are printed in the game.

 Enable Auto Voicing toggle in the Audio configuration menu.

-Audio clips used for the auto voicing feature should be grouped under a folder with name equal to the script name, and has the following name: LineNumber.ActionIndex, where LineNumber is the line number of the corresponding print action and ActionIndex is the inline or action index of the print action in cases when dealing with generic text lines.
+Audio clips used for the auto voicing feature should be grouped under a folder with name equal to the script name, and has the following name: LineNumber.CommandIndex, where LineNumber is the line number of the corresponding print command and CommandIndex is the inline or command index of the print command in cases when dealing with generic text lines.

-@print text:"Text from a print action."
+@print text:"Text from a print command."
 Text from a simple generic text line.
 Text from first sentence.[i]
 Text from second sentence.

 In order for the auto voicing system to play corresponding audio clips when printing those lines, the clips should be placed under

 |Text||Voice Clip Name|